moia-oss/terraform-provider-opensearch-dashboards/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 0.15.0 or newer.
 - [Go](https://golang.org/doc/install) 1.19 (to build the provider plugin)

+## Opensearch version

+Currently this provider is only tested with Opensearch version 1.3.6 To update the smoke-test to a new Opensearch version, changes need to be made
+* in the Makefile (env-var VERSION)
+* in the github-actions (tag of the opensearch-docker-image)

 ## Quick Start

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (please check the [requirements](#requirements) before proceeding).